forseti-security/forseti-security/deployment-templates/README.md

 ```

-* Create a new project or use a project that is dedicated for Forseti Security.
+* Create a new project in your Cloud Console or use a project that is dedicated for Forseti Security.

 * Initialize your `gcloud` commandline environment to select your project and auth your Google Cloud account.